anatman-org/prime/README.txt

   the lower part is the ideograaph zu providing the sound

-  zu means soldier
-it is part of a pun about men, you will see

-growing upward
-in volume

-the obviousness of this being
-adult children
+  zu carries several meanings

+  at present, it generally indicates a soldier in ancient times it meant a servant

 0   888  ☷
 b6  679 ☱>☴